 \section{Introduction}

 There have been many attempts to formulate spinning particles since the 1920s, when a classical description of an electron was first proposed \cite{Frenkel:1926zz}.
 Modern approaches based on supersymmetry were developed in the late 1970s \cite{Gershun:1979fb,Casalbuoni:1976tz,Berezin:1976eg,Brink:1976sz,Barducci:1976qu} (see also \cite[Section 1]{part1} for additional references).
-Over the past century, wordline particle actions have played important roles in various areas of physics, e.g., \cite{Bastianelli:2008vh,Bastianelli:2023oyz, Comberiati:2022cpm,Rempel:2015foa, Schubert:2023bed}.
-Despite their significances, a systematic method for constructing worldline actions for various particle species in different spacetime remains underdeveloped.
+Over the past century, worldline particle actions have played important roles in various areas of physics, e.g., \cite{Bastianelli:2008vh,Bastianelli:2023oyz, Comberiati:2022cpm,Rempel:2015foa, Schubert:2023bed}.
+Despite their significance, a systematic method for constructing worldline actions for various particle species in different spacetimes remains underdeveloped.

-In our previous paper \cite{part1}, we introduced a method for constructing actions of relativistic spinning particles based on the orbit method, which we will employ in this work.
-Orbit method have been studied since the 1960s and 1970s \cite{kirillov1962unitary,kirillov2004lectures,auslander1967quantization,kostant1970certain,auslander1971polarization,souriau1970structure} as a means to obtain unitary irreducible representations through the quantization of coadjoint orbits, which are symplectic.
+In our previous paper \cite{part1}, we introduced a method for constructing actions for relativistic spinning particles based on the orbit method, which we will employ in this work.
+The orbit method has been studied since the 1960s and 1970s \cite{kirillov1962unitary,kirillov2004lectures,auslander1967quantization,Kostant:1969zz,auslander1971polarization,souriau1970structure} as a means to obtain unitary irreducible representations through the quantization of coadjoint orbits, which are symplectic.
 These efforts provided inspiration for the development of worldline actions for particles \cite{Duval:2014ppa, Rempel:2015foa,Andrzejewski:2020qxt, part1}.